-Now, scriptures like this one found in Proverbs, don’t indicate that storms are initiated by God.
-What it seems to be declaring is for those who consistently reject God’s call, those who never respond to his rebuke, or who do not honor Him as Lord and King, when storms do come and they cry out for God, they will not find Him.’
+Scriptures like this one found in Proverbs, don’t indicate that storms are initiated by God.
+What it seems to be declaring is for those who consistently reject God’s call, those who never respond to his rebuke, or who do not honor Him as Lord and King, when storms do come and they cry out for God but they will do not find Him.’

 What does that mean for us?

 Storms serve a purpose.
-When storms arrive, and God promises they will arrive, as we walk in the Spirit, we will see Him in the midst of the storm and will have peace.
+When storms arrive, and God promises they will come, as we walk in the Spirit, we will see Him in the midst of the storm and will have peace.

 When Jesus traveled with His disciples across the Sea of Galilee, a storm arose and the disciples feared for their lives.
 Jesus awakens and says, “You of little faith, why are you so afraid?”
 Then he got up and rebuked the winds and the waves, and it was completely calm.”
-The disciples eyes were opened to the magnitude of Jesus’ power over the elements.
-What does this tell us about God’s command of the elements?
+The disciples eyes were opened to the magnitude of Jesus’ power over the elements was displayed.

 *What about those who reject the Lord and and His provision of grace?